-In this article, we are going to look at the average IELTS band requirements for some universities in Great Britain.
-The scores below are for undergraduate and graduate students who aren’t native English speakers.
+In this article, we look at typical IELTS band requirements at selected universities in the United Kingdom.
+The scores below are for undergraduate and graduate applicants who are not native English speakers and who do not qualify for an English-language exemption.

 Minimum IELTS Band Requirements for Universities in the UK